deep-mishra/CSE-567-Computational_Linguistic/README.md

 **Approach:**
 The project constructs a Prolog bigram language model using small [DA_Corpus.text](bigram-sentense-evaluator/DA_Corpus.txt) corpus.

+Steps involved:

-In order to achieve this, the corpus is first normalized and a prolog readable [unigram.pl](bigram-sentense-evaluator/unigrams.pl) and [bigram.pl](bigram-sentense-evaluator/bigrams.pl) database is created.
-In the final step, the [bigram_model.pl](bigram-sentense-evaluator/bigram_model.pl) computes the probability of any word sequence, of any size, via a predicate called **calc_prob/2**.
+1. The corpus is first normalized using [unix](bigram-sentense-evaluator/unix_commands.txt) commands.
+2. Created a prolog readable [unigram.pl](bigram-sentense-evaluator/unigrams.pl) and [bigram.pl](bigram-sentense-evaluator/bigrams.pl) database from normalized corpus.
+3. In the final step, implemented [bigram_model.pl](bigram-sentense-evaluator/bigram_model.pl) which computes the probability of any word sequence, of any size, via a predicate called **calc_prob/2**.
 The predicate calc_prob/2 works in log space and applies laplace smoothing on fly to compute the probability of given sentence.